wildcat7534/DicoOrdo/README.md

   * making a Class who works like a Dict

- l.
-We must be able to create the dictionary in several ways:
+ 1. We must be able to create the dictionary in several ways:

 		Empty: the constructor is called without passing any parameters to it and the created dictionary is empty.